 Apprentice: a non-renewable four-year card for those registered on approved apprenticeship frameworks.
 If applicants have met Managing Agency health and safety conditions, CITB HSE test is unnecessary.

-Skilled Worker: application requires completed HSE test and:
+Skilled Worker: application requires a completed HSE test and:

 Manager: requires CITB Managers and Professionals HSE test and occupation-specific Construction-Related SVQ/NVQ (levels 4/5), or Construction-Related QCF (level 6/7).